-Don’t trust buying lettuce anymore?
-With the recent E. Coli contamination of romaine lettuce in the USA, you might be hesitant to buy lettuce for your salads and sandwiches.
+Don’t trust buying lettuce anymore with the recent E. Coli scares?
 This is the perfect time to grow your own lettuce either in the ground or in containers.

 With the recent outbreak of E. Coli in romaine lettuce grown in the Yuma, Arizona area, you may feel very unsure about eating romaine lettuce bought in a grocery store, regardless of where it is grown.